-Established December 7, 1989, KGHR Native Public Radio 91.3 FM is a powerful 100,000 WATTS radio station licensed and located at Greyhills Academy.
-KGHR has been serving the Tuba City, the Navajo Nation, and surrounding communities for nearly 30 years.
-KGHR is committed to providing quality information, news, entertainment, and programming with a focus of promoting and preserving Navajo/Dine Culture.
+Established December 7, 1989, KGHR 91.3 FM is a powerful 100,000 WATTS radio station licensed and located at Greyhills Academy High School.
+KGHR has been serving Tuba City, the Navajo Nation, and surrounding communities for over 30 years.
+KGHR is committed to providing quality information, news, entertainment, and programming with a focus of promoting and preserving Native Culture.
 KGHR is the oldest non-commercial radio station on the Navajo Nation.
 KGHR is a public service of Greyhills Academy.

 Governing Board meetings are held on every first Wednesday of the month and announcements are posted through various GAHS media outlets and KGHR.